homeworkace/slop-radar/Report.md

 At this point, the dataset was ready for analysis.
 It had been grouped into batches, attributed to any of the models or the average human.
 Each batch was a vector of token frequencies across the entire vocabulary space.
 From here, the batches would serve as the input units for multiple runs of the subsequent analysis: feature extraction, PCA, and k-NN.
 ### Visualising a single run
 In this section, I describe the steps of my analysis using a single run as an example.
+While developing the functions in this notebook, I used this run to iteratively test and improve the flow of data for the multiple runs to come.
+I also regularly paused to add visualisations during the run to understand the characteristics of the data and justify some design decisions.
 #### Custom holdout
 One batch per author was chosen at random to be holdout data.
 This means that the holdout dataset for the run consisted of one batch from each author (21 batches).
 Consequently, the 570 remaining batches were designated to be training data.
 In this particular run, I seeded `random` with `0`.